 Does the logistics provider claim to possess all the capabilities “under the sun,” but your organization requires only a few core services?
 Be wary of a company that is a “jack of all trades” and master of none.

-2. Focus on Customer Satisfaction
+2. The 3PL’s Focus on Customer Satisfaction

-Does the logistics provider prioritize customer service, responsiveness, fluid lines of communication, and effective problem-solving?
+Does the third-party logistics provider prioritize customer service, responsiveness, fluid lines of communication, and effective problem-solving?
 These elements can be challenging to ascertain early on but do your homework.

 Virtually all companies claim to have excellent customer service, but how do you know?
 You ask their customers.
 Ask for references, preferably from companies in similar industries and needs.
 Good customer service is no accident.
 If the customer service is consistently excellent, it’s likely a result of a well-documented and repeated process that will continue over the years.